How to Create a Social Media Report [Free Template]

 These examples are more eye-catching than numbers on a slide and further illustrate what you want your team to walk away with.
 If data visualization is new to you, check out our Guide on Data Visualization for Marketers.

-Step 5: Think of Your Story
+Step 5: Think of your story

-A running social media report should always remind people about where you came from and where you plan on going.
-That said, make sure your reports make reference to how your numbers have changed since the last period of time on which you presented, in addition to why numbers have changed.
+That said, make sure your reports make reference to how your numbers have changed since the last period of time you presented, in addition to why numbers have changed.

-Did follower growth as a percent increase drop last month?
 Maybe that's because one of your posts from the month before went viral and resulted in unprecedented growth that was impossible to match.
 Make that clear and add context to the numbers.

 Additionally, each report should contain clear action items about how you plan to continuously improve your social media performance.
 Social media is constantly evolving, so your approach and strategy for it should, too.